intel-retail/retail-use-cases/README.md

 - **USE_ULTRALYTICS** - Set it to 1 to use Ultralytics pipeline else to 0
 - **INTEL_OPTIMIZED** - Set it to 1 to use Intel optimzed packages for Ultralytics implementation else to 0

+USE_ULTRALYTIC = 0 - use torch hub implementation (doesn't matter what INTEL_OPTIMIZED is )
+USE_ULTRALYTIC = 1, INTEL_OPTIMIZED = 0 - use ultralytics implementation
+USE_ULTRALYTIC = 1, INTEL_OPTIMIZED = 1 - use ultralytics implementation with intel optimized packages

 **Note: Default for both these are set as 0.**

 Run the following commands by changing directory to ./retail-use-cases/use-cases/demos